Civic Education · Level 1: Authority Foundations

 Applied Civic Literacy

-This Civic Education post examines a common institutional misunderstanding: whether a mayor can override state law.
+This Civic Education post examines a common institutional misunderstanding: how local authority actually works inside a state-controlled system.

 Where Local Authority Comes From